Welcome to the CWA Margery Allingham Short Mystery Competition

 a) grants to the Crime Writers’ Association, its affiliates, licensees, successors and assignees a worldwide sub-licensable, perpetual, transferable, non-exclusive royalty fee licence to use in any way whatsoever including but not limited to: public performance, public display, publishing, reproduction, broadcasting, amendment or modification of the entry or any part of the entry on and through the website www.thecwa.co.uk or any website associated with the CWA in its different present and future forms – for example newsprint, Braille, talking book, podcast, audio download, electronic databases, e-book, mobile device application, electronic media or website including mobile form or any other facsimile or derivative versions in any medium;

-b) Without prejudice to the above, grants CWA and the Margery Allingham Society a non-exclusive, perpetual, royalty-free licence to publish the winning entry and an extract of the shortlisted stories.
+b) Without prejudice to the above, grants CWA and the Margery Allingham Society a non-exclusive, perpetual, royalty-free licence to publish the winning entry and the shortlisted stories.

 All entrants (whether author, publisher, agent) will be deemed to have granted the rights for publication and distribution in the following formats: paper, e-paper, e-book, downloadable format, talking book, podcast, mobile device applications, electronic media or website including mobile form or in any other present or future form of publication, and they or their agents will clear the necessary rights for such publications and distribution.
 The rights for publication will be non-exclusive, with no bar on publication rights elsewhere.

-- All announcements in relation to the CWA Margery Allingham Short Story Competition will be published on www.thecwa.co.uk, the CWA twitter feed (@the_cwa) or via the Crime Readers’ Association website www.thecra.co.uk
+- All announcements in relation to the CWA Margery Allingham Short Mystery Competition will be published on www.thecwa.co.uk, the CWA twitter feed (@the_cwa) or via the Crime Readers’ Association website www.thecra.co.uk

 - Entrants must provide their name, email address, telephone number and postal address on the initial entry form.